Search

 · Pain during bowel movements or pressure on your bowels

-· Nausea, vomiting or breast tenderness similar to that experienced during pregnancy
+· Nausea, vomiting, or breast tenderness similar to that experienced during pregnancy

 · Fullness or heaviness in your abdomen